aryklein/aryklein.github.io/content/posts/how_to_submit_a_PKGBUILD_to_the_AUR.md

 ## Step 1: create an AUR user account

-If you're going to share your PKGBUILD (not binary files) thru the AUR, you need to have an account and submit your SSH public key.
+If you're going to share your PKGBUILD (not binary files) thru the AUR, you need to have an account and upload your SSH public key.
 To create the account just follow the register steps [here](https://aur.archlinux.org/register).

-Once you have an acconut, under `My account`, you will be able to upload your public SSH key.

 ## Step 2: create a repostitory

 This step could be confusing as you don't have an option in the AUR to create a Git repostitory like you may have in other registries.

-The way to do this is cloning an empty repository from the AUR with the name of your package:
+The way to do this is by cloning an empty repository from the AUR with the name of your package:

 ```sh
 git clone ssh://aur@aur.archlinux.org/PKG_NAME.git